danieljmehler/hackernews-go-graphql/server/README.md

 }
 ```

-Creating links requires the `Authentication` header, with the JWT token as the value.
+Creating links requires the `Authorization` header, with the JWT token as the value.

 ## Query Links